-- 1 Assumes the use of a Mitsubishi Electric 4-pole standard motor with the power supply voltage of 400 VAC 50 Hz. - 2 Select an MCCB according to the power supply capacity.
+- \1 Assumes the use of a Mitsubishi Electric 4-pole standard motor with the power supply voltage - \2 Select an MCCB according to the power supply capacity.
 Install one MCCB per converter.

-(For the use in the United States or Canada, refer to page 110 to select the appropriate fuse.)
+For the use in the United States or Canada, provide the appropriate UL and cUL listed fuse that is suitable for branch circuit protection.
+(Refer to page 114.)

-3 The magnetic contactor is selected based on the AC-1 class.
+\3 The magnetic contactor is selected based on the AC-1 class.
 The electrical durability of magnetic contactor is 500,000 times.
 When the magnetic contactor is used for emergency stops during motor driving, the electrical durability is 25 times.